Cat World December 2017 writes about A Cat Called Dog 2:

 "THINKING TIME - 365 Inspiring, Amusing and Thought-provoking quotes to get you through the year", my new diverse quote book, is out now.
 Not in shops (except 2 in Swansea) but available on Amazon as paperback and eboook - the perfect Christmas or other present for all ages.
 Intelligent Mindfulness with funny, insightful quotes from individuals from throughout history up to the present day.
 To dip into, read through or use for mindfulness daily.

-On 28th March 2020 my new satirical campus/Brexit novel is to be published - my 7th book.
+On 28th March 2020 my new satirical campus/Brexit novel was published - my 7th book.
 SOMEWHERE IN EUROPE is a real epic - funny, moving and timely.
 A state of the nation novel which has something to say.
-More news later.
-Watch this space.

 If you'd like to get in touch, please just email: